frederic-perez/Cardiac-electrophysiology/glossary.md

 __electrophysiology__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Electrophysiology) The branch of medical science concerned with the electrical activity associated with bodily processes.
 __embolism__ _n_ An obstruction in a blood vessel due to a blood clot or other foreign matter that gets stuck while traveling through the bloodstream.
 Cerebral embolism occurs when a blood clot from elsewhere in the circulatory system breaks free.
 If it becomes lodged in an artery supplying the brain, either in the brain or in the neck, it can cause a stroke.
 The most common cause of cerebral embolism is atrial fibrillation.
 In atrial fibrillation, the upper chambers (atria) of the heart beat weakly and rapidly, instead of slowly and steadily.
 Blood within the atria is not completely emptied.
 This stagnant blood may form clots within the atria, which can then break off and enter the circulation.
 Atrial fibrillation is a factor in about 15% of all strokes.
 The risk of a stroke from atrial fibrillation can be dramatically reduced with daily use of anticoagulant medication.
 __fibrillation__ _n_ [[The Free Dictionary]](https://medical-dictionary.thefreedictionary.com/fibrillation) A small, local, involuntary, muscular contraction, due to spontaneous activation of single muscle cells or muscle fibers.
+__fibrosis__ _n_ The development in an organ of excess fibrous connective tissue.
+(Cardiac fibrosis can be observed in a DE-CMR scan.)
 __implantable cardioverter-defibrillator__ _n_ (ICD) [[Wikipedia]](https://en.wikipedia.org/wiki/Implantable_cardioverter-defibrillator)
 __infarct__ _n_ An area of tissue that undergoes necrosis as a result of obstruction of local blood supply, as by a thrombus or embolus. _Syn_ infarction
 __ischemia__ _n_ An insufficient supply of blood to an organ, usually due to a blocked artery.